sympy/sympy/doc/src/modules/assumptions/index.rst

     * Q.integer(x) & Q.positive(x)
     * etc.

-Q is a class in sympy.assumptions holding known predicates.
+Q is an instance of QClass in sympy.assumptions.ask holding known predicates.

 See documentation for the logic module for a complete list of valid boolean expressions.